reachlocal/liger/api/built-in.md

 }
 ```

-## facebook
+### facebook

 Available on iOS.

-Let's the user make a Facebook post if the phone has a Facebook account set up.
+Lets the user make a Facebook post if the phone has a Facebook account set up.

 ```javascript
 {